fernandosanchezmunoz/simplenovnc/README.md

 ## This is a minimal Image

 Applications menu is available right-clicking anywhere on the desktop.
-This comes only with Chromium & Geany text editor installed. apt-get is available to install additional software.
+This comes only with Firefox & Geany text editor installed. apt-get is available to install additional software.

 ## Credits